WQZS

-WQZS (93.3 FM) – branded QZ-93 – is a commercial oldies and classic rock radio station licensed to serve Meyersdale, Pennsylvania.
-Locally owned by Roger Wahl, the station services Somerset County along with nearby Cumberland, Frostburg, and Oakland, and is the regional affiliate for CBS News Radio.
-The founder of WQZS, Wahl also acts as both the station's operations manager and morning host, billed on-air as "The Commander".
+WQZS (93.3 FM) – branded QZ-93 – was a commercial oldies and classic rock radio station licensed to serve Meyersdale, Pennsylvania.
+Locally owned by Roger Wahl, the station served Somerset County, along with nearby Cumberland, Frostburg, and Oakland, Maryland, and was the regional affiliate for CBS News Radio.
+The founder of WQZS, Wahl also acted as both the station's operations manager and morning host, billed on-air as "The Commander".

-The station only currently operates via an analog transmission, with a Facebook page being their lone online presence.
+The station only operated via an analog transmission, with a Facebook page being its lone online presence.